-The Conditions of Approval and mitigation measures relevant to this Plan are listed in Table 2-1 and Table 2-2 below.
+The Conditions of Approval and mitigation measures relevant to this Plan, inclusive of consultation undertaken with relevant stakeholders detailed in Section 1.5, are listed in Table 2-1 and Table 2-2 below.
 A cross reference is also included to indicate where the requirement is addressed in this Plan or other Project management documents.